cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - Configuration of the **Deletion Detection** is separated on purpose from the pure model definition to prevent accidential copy/paste errors.
 Also the inclusion of tables in the deletion detecion mechanics needs an explicit declaration.
 Deriving the tables would lead to complex investigations about the behaviour, when something goes not as expected
 - JSON syntax
     - all objects and property names in DVPD are written in **lower case with underscores** (snake case)
+	- For simple attributes and objects, key names are chosen in singular form.
+Only key to adress arrays are named in plural form
-	- Identfication of DVPD objects(tables, fields etc) in the JSON text are expressed as attributes in the object.
-This simplifies parsing, since there is no need to list all objects first.
-Also temporary inconsistencies  in the identifcations, that might appear during the development are parsable.
-They will be catched later by QA checking
+	- Identfication of DVPD objects(tables, fields etc) in the JSON text are expressed as attributes or array elements in the JSON object.
+This simplifies parsing, since there is no need to parse object names to get content.
+It also allows well formed JSON documents with intended DVPD inconsistencies  during during the design process of a pipeline.
+These inconsistencies must be catched later by QA checking

-## Declaraion of recursive parents
+## Declaration of recursive parents
 Declaraion of a recursive parent relation consist of multiple elements
 - In the **recursive_parents** array of the link, the hub (already defined as parent) must be declared again.
 This additional relation must be identified with a **recursion_name**.
 - The "recursion_name" should describe the kind of relation and be useable to generate the name of the  additional hub key in the link and the additional stage column.
 (This is the only element, where the name of a relation describing element of the dvpd will be used in a generated name of the *final data vault data modell*)